 Don’t be a pain martyr.
 It’s easier to keep pain at bay than to stop it once it’s set in, so stay on top of your meds (keeping a note/setting reminders on your phone can help).

 Expect some of your pain to be experienced in other (non-boob) parts of your body.

 You can expect to be mostly pain free by the end of your first week.
-But you may still need some over-the-counter painkillers (like Tylenol) a bit longer than this, as healing after a BA can cause all kinds of bizarre and sometimes painful sensations.
+But you may still need some over-the-counter painkillers (like Tylenol) a bit longer than this, as healing after a breast augmentation can cause all kinds of bizarre and sometimes painful sensations.